-As you can see, a cable or satellite TV package can get expensive quickly, even when you just want to have better quality reception to watch local TV channels.
+As you can see, a cable or satellite TV package can get expensive quickly, even when you just want to have a better quality reception to watch local TV channels.
 So, what are your alternatives?
-How can you have access to watch the local channels in your area if you don’t want to pay for a cable or satellite subscription?
+How can you have access to the local channels in your area if you don’t want to pay for a cable or satellite subscription?
 Here are four ideas.

 1. Get an HD Antenna

 Using an HD antenna takes a bit of money and a bit of knowledge as well.
 It matters where you place your antenna.
 Using this cool website called Antenna Web, I did an address search of our country home to find out how many channels we could get if we hooked up an HD antenna.